Rule 1: AA/NA Attendance and Sponsorship

 Residents are responsible for their personal belongings and bring them to Welcome House at their own risk.
 It is strongly suggested that you do not bring items of high value, as Welcome House is not liable for your personal belongings.
 This includes resident property in the Welcome House parking lot (i.e. cars, mopeds, or bicycles).

 Should you choose to leave the Welcome House or be dismissed, it is your responsibility to secure your personal belongings.
 Any items left behind by a resident will be packed up and stored for 14 days.
 After 14 days, all items left behind and not claimed will be considered abandoned and will be donated or disposed of.
+Welcome House is not liable or responsible for items abandoned as the result of any dismissal.

 Rule 14: Elevator and Resident Phone